Regional Community Scorecard

 WHY IS THIS IMPORTANT?

-National research shows investment in early literacy, ready to learn and social networking skills for pre-schoolers increases likelihood of success in K-12.
+National research shows investment in early literacy, ready to learn, and social networking skills for pre-schoolers increases the likelihood of student success in K-12.

 REGION